richardbogad/infinitra/TERMS.md

 ## 8. Third-Party Services and Links

-The Service may integrate with or contain links to third-party websites, applications, or services (e.g., **GitHub** for downloads, **Stripe** for payments, **Google Cloud/Firebase** for backend) that are not owned or controlled by us.
+The Service may integrate with or contain links to third-party websites, applications, or services (e.g., **GitHub** for downloads, the Merchant of Record for payments, **Google Cloud/Firebase** for backend) that are not owned or controlled by us.
 We are not responsible for the content, privacy policies, or practices of these third parties.
 Your use of third-party services is subject to their terms and policies.
 Accessing them is at your own risk, and we disclaim all liability related thereto.

 ## 9. Disclaimer of Warranties